Astra34/MyApp/README.md

 Note:

--if you don't create an account or log in, the server isn't turned on.
+-If you cannot create an account or log in, the server is not activated (wait 1 min).

 -The server used is the one on my other repository (App node), it is hosted thanks to render.